 Sentinel lymph node biopsy (SLNB) is used to provide staging information and to assist in determining the need for axillary lymph node dissection (ALND) in breast cancer patients.
 A properly performed negative SLNB should accurately identify those patients without axillary node involvement, thereby obviating the need for a more morbid ALND.
 The risk of arm morbidity, particularly lymphedema, is significantly lower after SLNB than ALND.
 (See "Clinical features and diagnosis of peripheral lymphedema".)

 The technique of SLNB in patients with breast cancer will be reviewed here.
 The indications, contraindications and outcomes of this approach are discussed separately.
-(See "Diagnosis, staging and the role of sentinel lymph node biopsy in the nodal evaluation of breast cancer".)
+(See "Overview of sentinel lymph node biopsy in breast cancer".)